 Impact assessment:

-Consider how important the impacted systems are to the institution's daily operations and assess possible financial losses from ongoing operational disruptions.
+Consider the importance of the affected systems to the institution's daily operations and assess potential financial losses from ongoing operational disruptions.

 Determine the timeframe for restoring secure operations.